doctypehuman/word/words/word-2.md

 Redhat Certified System Administration is an entry level exam that Redhat offers to validate your Linux skills.
 Though it is an entry level exam it is not easy.
 It is a practical exam and not theoretical.
 You actually have to execute the tasks.
-Duration of the exam is three hours long and you are allowed one break.
+Duration of the exam is three hours and you are allowed one break.
 I have recently cleared the exam and I would like to share some tips that helped me in clearing it.